-Kiessling had been at the center of controversy with a 'ghost goal' in his side's Bundesliga win over Hoffenheim last week, but there was no doubt about his strikes on Wednesday as he headed the Germans in front midway through the first half, before Simon Rolfes slotted home from the spot just after the break.
+Kiessling had been at the centre of controversy with a 'ghost goal' in his side's Bundesliga win over Hoffenheim last Friday, but there was no doubt about his strikes on Wednesday.

-The result extends Leverkusen's unbeaten run at home in the Champions League group stages to eight games, and leaves the team just a point behind Group A leader Manchester United.
+The result extends Leverkusen's unbeaten run at home in the Champions League group stages to eight games, and leaves them just a point behind group leaders Manchester United.

 Leverkusen coach Sami Hyypia made four changes to the side that beat Hoffenheim, with Emir Spahic, Giulio Donati, Emre Can and Son Heung-Min all handed starts.
 Lars Bender missed out with a thigh injury.